JB395/Pool-Payout-Manager/README.md

 ![19  Send QRC20 Tokens](https://user-images.githubusercontent.com/29760787/83368435-c4beb880-a386-11ea-9ebe-277f20e0b6ab.jpg)

 Wallet **Transactions** will now show the contract send transaction.
-Right-click on teh transaction to see the details including the transaction ID.
+Right-click on the transaction to see the details including the transaction ID.

 # Enable Log Events